DNALinux/ai/README.md

      ```
    - Or in a Jupyter notebook, use:
      ```python
-     import TextExtractor as te
-     import VectorDB as vdb
-     import RAG as rag

      testRAG = rag.RAG(input, output, chroma_db, collection_name)
      print(testRAG.generate_answer("Your question goes here"))
      ```